tlswg/tls13-spec/draft-ietf-tls-tls13.md

 these rules and abort the handshake with an "illegal_parameter" alert if one is violated.

+In a HelloRetryRequest message, the "extension_data" field of this extension contains a KeyShareHelloRetryRequest value:

+%%% Key Exchange Messages
+       struct {
+           NamedGroup selected_group;
+       } KeyShareHelloRetryRequest;

+selected_group
+: The mutually supported group the server intends to negotiate and is requesting a retried ClientHello/KeyShare for.
+{:br }

 Upon receipt of this extension in a HelloRetryRequest, the client MUST verify that (1) the selected_group field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello; and (2)